Garrett Hampson Preview, Player Props: Marlins vs. Phillies

 Garrett Hampson At The Plate

-- Hampson has 10 doubles, a triple, two home runs and 15 walks while batting .276.
+- Hampson is batting .278 with 10 doubles, a triple, two home runs and 15 walks.

+- In 56.5% of his 62 games this season, Hampson has picked up at least one hit.
+He's also had eight multi-hit games.

+- In 62 games played this year, he has gone deep in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.